 Category-Based:

-Category-based scoring focuses on specific customer behavior segments, allowing for a more detailed analysis within different areas of the business.
-Metrics such as usage, customer satisfaction, and support ticket activity are used to create categories for segmentation.
-This approach helps identify specific areas for improvement and provides a holistic view of customer health.
+Category-based scoring focuses on specific customer behavior segments.
+This allows for a more detailed analysis within different areas of the business.
+The segmentation is created based on usage patterns, customer satisfaction, and support ticket activity.
+This approach helps identify specific areas for improvement and provides a holistic view of a user’s health levels.
 It is a great way for every organisation to gauge the overall health of their customer accounts and make data-driven decisions for long-term success.

 What is a Good Customer Health Score?